patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 ## The Source

-You can get the Torch scripts that I used in this article at the github project: <a href="">memoji-face</a>.
+You can get the Torch scripts that I used in this article at the github project: <a href="https://github.com/patniemeyer/vgg-memoji">vgg-memoji</a>.
-I probably won't include the images with the scripts to avoid complaints, but if anyone wants to reproduce my results with the same data please contact me directly and I will send them to you.
+I will try to include the images that I used but if I receive complaints I may have to take them out.
+If they are gone when you get there and you still want to reproduce my results with the same data please contact me directly and I will send them to you.

 The full VGG Face network can be downloaded from the
 <a href="http://www.robots.ox.ac.uk/~vgg/software/vgg_face/">Visual Geometry Group VGG Face</a> web site.